 3. Own your smartness.

-A lot women often feel like we need to downplay our achievements to be accepted.
-Not Mindy.
-She is a Dartmouth grad, has 6 Emmy nominations for her work on “The Office”, has written a book, stars as the lead actor on her own TV show, and is also a writer, producer and director.
-Quadruple threat she is indeed, this lady can do it all.
+Most women feel the need to water down their accomplishments to be seen as likable.
+Not Mindy Kaling.
+She graduated from Dartmouth, has 6 Emmy nominations for her work on “The Office”, wrote a book, stars in and is the lead actor of her own TV show, and is also a writer, producer, and director.
+A quadruple threat if there ever was one – this woman can do it all!